marcelobern/bin-minify/README.md

 ## Stable Release

-You are reading the documentation for the next release of bin-minify, which should be 0.1.0.
+You are reading the documentation for the stable release of bin-minify, 0.1.0.
 Please see [CHANGELOG](CHANGELOG.md) and make sure to read [UPGRADING](UPGRADING.md) when upgrading from a previous version.
-The current stable release is [0.0.0](https://github.com/botbits/bin-minify/tree/v0.0.0).

 ## Overview